cs1302uga/cs1302-tutorials/visibility/visibility.rst

 initialize inherited private variables using a call to ``super()`` (or some overload) so long as there is a visible parent constructor that performs the desired initializion.
-This is considered **a common pattern** that exemplifies separation of concerns and encapsulation.
-That is, each class is responsible for its own private variables.
+This is considered **a common pattern** that exemplifies separation of concerns and encapsulation as each class is responsible for its own private variables.

 Package Private Visibility
 **************************